 One consequence that many of these writers are overlooking is the long-term viability of writing as a career.
 Large news publishing companies are already making huge profits using this technology and a skeleton staff of freelance journalists.
 Sooner or later, the algorithm will supplant us and nullify our creative efforts.
 I will not be shocked if next year, a New York Times bestselling novel is written by AI and an eight-year-old on an iPad.

 Or, we could tell original stories, the way we want to, and support fellow writers as they do the same.

 I cannot repeat this often enough.
 The film version of Blanka Lipinska’s Polish-language novel, 365 Days, has 2 stars on IMDB and yet, she is raking in the mega-$$$ and is now besties with Oprah.
 When someone starts talking to me about my work as if I’ve done something offensive, I point in her direction and say, “Have you … seen … this display?”
 (Thanks for that, Blanka).

 You are a human being, you are on planet Earth, and you have stories to tell.
-Are you going to wait until a checklist says you are perfect, or are you going to write?
+Are you going to wait until an AI checklist tells you that you are perfect, or are you going to write?

 You must be logged in to post a comment.